 Beyond the stock, there are other elements to add to the broth.
 These include thinly sliced green onions, tofu, and sometimes other seafood such as clams.
 Meat such as pork will add depth and flavor to the soup.
 These additions also relate to the season, as it is often according to what items are fresh and in season.

 The preparation and serving of miso soup can also vary, but traditionally the soup is served in small lacquer bowls.
 Oftentimes the bowls have lids that help people drink the soup broth with ease.
 The soup is also eaten with chopsticks to eat the large ingredients floating in the broth.

 While traveling in Japan, you will likely come across miso soup as part of a bento box, or in addition to other meals, including breakfast.
-In fact, given the health benefits, miso soup is often enjoyed in Japan as a healthy, filling and nutrient-rich breakfast.
+In fact, given the health benefits, miso soup is often enjoyed in Japan as a healthy, filling, and nutrient-rich breakfast.

 Beyond being delicious, miso soup offers a variety of health benefits which makes it even more appealing.
 The miso paste is rich in B vitamins as well as K vitamins, E vitamins, and folic acid.
-This is due to the fermented soy, which also provides healthy bacteria which promotes gut health.
+This is due to the fermented soy, which also provides healthy bacteria which promote gut health.
 Miso soup is linked not only to Japanese food culture but is upheld as a part of a healthy and balanced life.